gc-ss/libsonnet-nomad/README.md

 # libsonnet-nomad

 This repo can be used as a library for generating Nomad jobspecs.
 It's WIP, so doesn't offer very much at the moment.
-Two working examples are given in `examples/`.
+Working examples are given in `examples/`.

 ## Why